 How to stop a phone from overheating

 Prevention is the best medicine when it comes to keeping your phone from overheating.
 Unless a software or hardware defect is causing your phone to overheat, you should be able to prevent it from getting too hot.
-These simple tips go a long way toward prolonging the life of your phone and battery.
+These simple tips go a long way toward prolonging the life of your phone and battery and prevent your phone overheating.

 Use the right charger.
-Chargers have different wattages, and many phone chargers are optimized for a specific brand.
+Chargers and charging cables have different wattages, and many phone chargers are optimized for a specific brand.
 Avoid purchasing cheap cords or cables made by third-party manufacturers.
 Opt for those made by your phone manufacturer.
 Charge your phone on a hard, flat surface, such as your counter, instead of a soft, insulating surface like a couch or mattress.
+A wireless charger may also be a good option, as these tend to charge more slowly and steadily.

 Do some house cleaning.
 Close out apps you’re not using.
 Delete those you no longer use and, if needed, update those you want to keep.
 Adjust the settings on your phone to dim the screen.

 Install apps that clean and monitor your device.
 Cleaner apps, such as Clean Master and Power Clean, remove junk files from your phone and identify apps that are hurting your phone’s or its battery’s performance.
-Consider downloading antivirus software to prevent unwanted malware from infecting your device and draining its power behind your back.
+Consider downloading antivirus software to prevent unwanted malware from infecting your device and draining its power behind your back, which can result in extra power consumption and overheating if not diagnosed and addressed.

 Avoid direct sunlight.
 This one seems obvious, but we all get distracted.
 Keep your phone in the shade and don’t leave it in a hot car or place it on a hot surface, like a radiator or stove top.

+Whether you've having Android phone or iPhone overheating issues, there's likely a simple solution at hand.
 Smartphones pack a huge amount of energy and computing power into a tiny package, and although the latest phones are built to withstand everyday situations and some temperature range, none are immune to overheating.
 Learn to recognize the reasons your phone gets hot and take simple steps to prevent it.
-And if you do happen to damage your phone beyond repair, check out our selection of mobile phones.
+And if you do happen to damage your phone beyond repair, like melting the phone's CPU, check out our selection of mobile phones.